Thaisbaramar/Dentist-Appointment-Callendar-GUI/README.md

 ### Loading Appointments
 - The `TimeSlotLoader` class is responsible for loading scheduled appointments from a file when the application starts, ensuring that any previously saved appointments are available for the user.

-The ScheduledAppointmentFrame class automatically saves scheduled appointments to a file named scheduledAppointments.txt whenever changes are made.

-Loading Appointments

-The TimeSlotLoader class is responsible for loading scheduled appointments from a file when the application starts, ensuring that any previously saved appointments are available for the user.